michaelhallam123/TorusParticles/README.md

 # TorusParticles

-A simple C++ program for simulating particle collisions on a torus.
+A simple C++ and OpenGL program for simulating particle collisions on a torus.

 ![image](images/image1.png)